asrdav/stackoverflow-answer-predictor/README.md

-# stackoverflow.com-answer-and-time-predictor
+# stackoverflow.com-answer-predictor
->Predicting time and answer of Stackoverflow questions.
+>Predicting answer of any question asked on Stackoverflow website.
->Uses ML and NLP.
+>Uses various concepts of ML and NLP.